Paul J. Swain

-Paul Joseph Swain (September 12, 1943 – November 26, 2022) was an American prelate of the Roman Catholic Church.
+Paul Joseph Swain (September 12, 1943 – November 26, 2022) was an American prelate of the Catholic Church.
 He served as the eighth bishop of the Diocese of Sioux Falls in South Dakota from 2006 to 2019.

 Biography

 Early life

-Paul Joseph Swain was born on September 12, 1943 in Newark, New York, to William and Gertrude (née Mohr) Swain.
+Paul Joseph Swain was born on September 12, 1943, in Newark, New York, to William and Gertrude (née Mohr) Swain.
 He attended public schools in Newark and graduated from high school there in 1961.
 Swain then entered Ohio Northern University, earning a Bachelor of Arts degree in history in 1965.
 In 1967, Swain was awarded a Master of Arts degree in political science from the University of Wisconsin–Madison.

 Following graduate school, Swain joined the United States Air Force as an intelligence officer.
 He served in the Vietnam War and received a Bronze Star.
 Swain was discharged from the Air Force in 1972.
 In 1974, Swain received a Juris Doctor from University of Wisconsin Law School.
 After working in private practice for a few years, he served as legal counsel and director of policy for Wisconsin Governor Lee Dreyfus from 1979 to 1983.
 After Dreyfus left office, Swain returned to private practice.

 During his time with Dreyfus, Swain, a Methodist, became interested in the Catholic Church.
-He began reading about the church and attending mass.
+He began reading about Catholicism and attending mass.
 Swain was formally received into the Catholic Church in 1983 at Holy Redeemer Parish in Madison.
-Swain then attended Blessed John XXIII National Seminary, earning a Master of Divinity degree in 1988.
+Swain then attended Blessed John XXIII National Seminary in Weston, Massachusetts, earning a Master of Divinity degree in 1988.

 Priesthood

 On May 27, 1988, Swain was ordained a priest for the Diocese of Madison at the Cathedral of St. Raphael in Madison by Bishop Cletus O'Donnell.
 His first assignment was as associate pastor of Sacred Hearts of Jesus and Mary Parish in Sun Prairie, Wisconsin.
-He later served as pastor of St. Mary of Pine Bluff Parish in Cross Plains, Wisconsin and St. Bernard Parish in Middleton, Wisconsin.
+He later served as pastor of St. Mary of Pine Bluff Parish in Cross Plains, Wisconsin, and St. Bernard Parish in Middleton, Wisconsin.

 Swain also served as assistant to the bishop, vice chancellor, moderator of the curia, and vocations director.
 Pope John Paul II named Swain a prelate of honor, allowing him the title of "Monsignor".
 At the end of his tenure in the diocese, Swain was named rector of the Cathedral of St. Raphael and vicar general.

 On March 14, 2005, while Swain was serving at the cathedral in Madison, it was torched by William Connell, a resident of Lodi, Wisconsin.
-Due to its damage, the cathedral was later demolished.
-In 2006, Swain met with Connell to offer him forgiveness.
+Due to its damage, the diocese was forced to demolish it.
+In 2006, Swain met with Connell in jail to offer him forgiveness.
 Connell expressed great regret for his actions.
 Swain said at the time of the fire:As soon as I learned it was arson, I just couldn't believe somebody would do that, unless the person were troubled, and so I never really had any bitterness.
 I honestly believe from other aspects of my life that God uses these moments that seem tragic to deepen our faith and to call us to be more profoundly who we are.